DimiTech/dimitech.github.io/_posts/2019-03-20-sharing-secrets-securely.md

 secret file with is physically near you so you can verbally share the decryption password with them.

-You can also use this method to share secret files with people that are not in your physical vicinity - by sending them the password over some different channel than the one that you used to send the encrypted file to them.
+You can also use this method to share secret files with people who are not in your physical vicinity - by sending them the password over some different channel than the one that you used to send the encrypted file to them.